Join an ideal environment to develop your career! Read More

 • Check Refrigerant Lines for Leaks: Refrigerant lines carry the cooling agent between your indoor and outdoor units.
 If these lines develop leaks or become damaged, your air conditioner will lose efficiency and may even suffer a shortened lifespan.
 Regularly inspect refrigerant lines for signs of wear, corrosion, or leaks, and call a professional technician if you notice any issues.

 • Maintain Window Seals for Room Air Conditioners: If you use a window air conditioning unit, make sure the window seals are tight and intact.
 Damaged or loose seals can let cool air escape and hot air in, making your system work overtime and increasing your energy bills.
 Inspect window seals at the start of each cooling season and repair or replace them as needed.
+For window units, also check for proper installation and clean the filters regularly to maintain efficiency.

 By following these maintenance tips, you’ll help extend the lifespan of your air conditioner, maintain efficient cooling, and keep your home comfortable all season long.
 Regular maintenance is the key to preventing unexpected breakdowns and saving money in the long run.
 For complex repairs or if you’re ever unsure, always call a professional technician to ensure your air conditioning system is operating safely and efficiently.